The Teoxane RHA® Collection includes hyaluronic acid (HA)

 Indications The Teoxane RHA® Collection of resilient hyaluronic acid (HA)

-superficial dermis of the face, for the correction of moderate to severe
+injection into the mid-to-deep dermis for the correction of moderate to

-dynamic perioral rhytids in adults 22 or older.
-RHA® 2 is
+in adults 22 or older.
+RHA® 3 and RHA® 3 Mepi are

 indicated for injection into the mid-to-deep dermis for the correction of